calebelee05/CS180-Lab23-Team1-Project/README.md

     - private double price: The price of the item.
     - private String description: The description of the item.
-    - private String sellerID: The ID of the seller of the item. private String buyerID: The ID of the user that bought the item.
+    - private String sellerID: The ID of the seller of the item.
+    - private String buyerID: The ID of the user that bought the item.
+    - private String imageString: the String representation of the image data added to the item.
     - private static final String FILEPATH: A constant String representing the file path for storing Item objects (ItemData.txt).

     Constructors
-    - public Item(String name, double price, String description, String sellerID): Initializes a new Item object with the provided name, price, description, and seller ID.
+    - public Item(String name, double price, String description, String sellerID, String imageString): Initializes a new Item object with the provided name, price, description, and seller ID.
 It also creates a new file if it doesn't exist and adds the newly instantiated Item object to the `itemList`.

     Methods
     - public String getName(): Returns the name of the item.